MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 ## Symptoms

-If ADE is enabled on the OS disk, you might see following error messages after you try to mount the disk on a repair VM:
+If ADE is enabled on the OS disk, you might receive following error messages after you try to mount the disk on a repair VM:

    > mount: wrong fs type, bad option, bad superblock on /dev/sda2, missing codepage or helper program, or other error